Serving the Global Elite

 In an email to Low on June 21, 2015, Yiannos Trisokkas, at the time Henley & Partners’ managing partner in Cyprus and chairman of the firm’s real estate committee, outlined the next steps.

-“We have already instructed our exclusive local service provider and the companies are ready with the nominee services
+“We have already instructed our exclusive local service provider and the companies are ready with the

 A nominee service provider acts on behalf of another company, allowing it to keep its true owner hidden.